Skip to content

 Fleshy fruit are similar to Native Plum, but are inedible.

-CategoriesFlora, Trees TagsEremophila, Flinders Ranges, flower
+CategoriesFlora, Trees TagsEremophila, Flinders Ranges, fruit

 Post navigation